Pilotcore Insights

 • Partner Networks: AWS Partner Network, Microsoft Partner Program, Google Cloud Partner Advantage.

-7. Sustainability and Compliance
+7. sustainability and compliance

 ProviderRenewable CommitmentCarbon Initiative

-AWS100% renewable by 2025Publishes carbon footprint data
+AWS100% renewable match in 2023Publishes carbon footprint data

 AzureCarbon-negative by 2030Real-time emissions dashboard